Skip to main content

 Angelman Syndrome (AS)

-A rare neurogenetic disorder that affects approximately 1 in 15,000 people – approximately 500,000 individuals worldwide; a single-gene disorder caused by loss of function of the UBE3A gene on the maternal allele located in the 15q11.2-13.1 region.
+A rare neurogenetic disorder that affects approximately 1 in 15,000 people – or an estimated 500,000 individuals worldwide; a single-gene disorder caused by loss of function of the UBE3A gene on the maternal allele located in the 15q11.2-13.1 region.

 Antisense Oligonucleotides (ASO)